ali-hlayel/syntryc/README.md

 This will ensure that Elasticsearch is up and running on http://localhost:9200.
 After Elasticsearch is successfully launched, run the project using your preferred method.
-Once the project is running, navigate to the GraphQL endpoint at http://localhost:8080/graphql.
+Once the project is running, navigate to the GraphQL endpoint at http://localhost:8080/graphql. once the App started it will add 1000 Seller and Seller dumy data to the DB That's it!
-That's it!
 You can now interact with the GraphQL API to perform queries and explore the functionality of the project.